klustria/helidon-mp-ocivault-unittest/Practices.md

        import com.oracle.bmc.secrets.model.Base64SecretBundleContentDetails;
        import com.oracle.bmc.secrets.model.SecretBundle;
        ```
-12. Insert an `AddBean` annotation that adds the newly implemented `FakeSecretsBean` as a new cdi bean in the Helidon container that will override the production implementation.
+12. Insert an `AddBean` annotation that adds the newly implemented `FakeSecretsBean` as a new CDI bean in the Helidon container that will override the production implementation.
 Place this before `class CdiBeanFakeTest` declarations.
     ```java
     @AddBean(CdiBeanFakeTest.FakeSecretsBean.class)
     ```